ThePlexus/LIMPET/README.md

 That should be all you need to do and its now monitoring the above parameters.

 ### using your own config
-If you want to ping or web responsive test other hosts, dimply create your own telegraf.conf and set it when launching the container
+If you want to ping or web responsive test other hosts, simply create your own telegraf.conf and set it when launching the container

 ```